Analysis | The blue shift to Biden is underway. Will it be enough?

 “Most importantly, we’re winning Pennsylvania by a tremendous amount,” Trump said.
-“We’re up 600 —,″ the audience interrupted with applause, “Think of this.
+“We’re up 600 —,″ the audience interrupted with applause.
+“Think of this.
 Think of this.
 Think of this.
 690,000 votes in Pennsylvania.
 690,000.
 These aren’t even close.
 It’s not like, ‘Oh, it’s close.’
 With 64 percent of the vote in, it’s going to be almost impossible to catch.
 And we’re coming into good Pennsylvania areas where they happen to like your president.
 So we’ll probably expand that.”

 Six hours later, that lead had narrowed, but not by much.
 Trump is up by 610,000 votes as of writing.
 But his words are no more true now than they were then.